betterscientificsoftware/bssw.io/Events/sc17-swe-bof.md

-# Software Engineering and Reuse in Computational Science and Engineering (Birds of a Feather)
+# Software Engineering and Reuse in Computational Science and Engineering (SC17 Birds of a Feather)

 - Dates: November 14, 2017
 - Location: SC17, Denver, CO